POSOCO signs MoU with IMD for better electricity grid management | Business

 - India

-The MoU was signed by Sh.
-S. R. Narasimhan, Chairman and Managing Director (CMD), POSOCO, and Dr. Mrutyunjay Mohapatra, Director General (DG), IMD at NRLDC, POSOCO office.
-The meeting was attended by other senior officials from both sides.

 IMD will make available current weather information every hour or at lesser intervals.
-It will provide weather forecasts of temperature, humidity, wind speed, wind direction, and rainfall up to next 36 hours for the identified stations.
+It will provide weather forecasts of temperature, humidity, wind speed, wind direction, rainfall up to the next 36 hours for the identified stations, the Ministry of Power said in a statement.
 It will also provide the snowfall forecast of hilly States and also along the route of important transmission lines passing through hilly terrains.
-It will provide weather parameters forecast at Renewable Energy plant locations.
+It will provide weather parameters forecast at Renewable Energy plant locations, it said.

-The last MoU between POSOCO and IMD was signed on 18 May 2015.